-This course provides a study of the history of the modern world and Australia from 1918 to the present, with an emphasis on Australia in its global context.
+This course provides a study of the history of the modern world and Australia from 1918 to the present, with emphasis upon human rights, and the atrocities of war.
 Key areas of learning include:

 - An overview of the causes and course of World War II. - 2.
-The US civil rights movement and its influence on Australia. - Political Crisis Australian and the Vietnam War
+Atrocities of War: The Holocaust, Atomic Bombing & Allied Bombing Campaign. - 3.
+The US civil rights movement and its influence on Australia.